An overview of NHS dentistry in England, including a discussion of current challenges facing providers and the Government response.

-Unlike with GP surgeries, people do not need to register with a dentist to be seen.
-According to the NHS website, although a dentist practice may ask someone to fill in a “registration form” for their practice records, this does not guarantee access to NHS dental appointments in the future.
+Unlike with GP surgeries, people don’t need to register with a dentist to be seen.
+According to the NHS website, although a dentist practice may ask someone to fill in a “registration form” for their practice records, this doesn’t guarantee access to NHS dental appointments in the future.

 Where to search

-People do not have to see their nearest or local dentist – the NHS website on How to find an NHS dentist explains that, unlike GP surgeries, dentists do not have catchment areas.
+People don’t have to see their nearest or local dentist – the NHS website on How to find an NHS dentist explains that dentists do not have catchment areas.
 Someone looking for a dentist could try different areas that are convenient for them, such as near their place of work or study.

 Finding a dentist online

-MPs and their staff can request more information on the services available in their area from the Social and General Statistics section of the Commons Library Service.
+MPs and their staff can request more information on the services available in their area from the Social and General Statistics section of the Commons Library.

 Urgent or emergency treatment

-The NHS website states that if someone has a “usual” dentist, they should first contact them to ask about an urgent appointment.
+The NHS website states says if someone has a “usual” dentist, they should first contact them to ask about an urgent appointment.

-If this is not possible, the NHS 111 service can be used to find emergency or out-of-hours treatment.
+If this isn’t possible, the NHS 111 service can be used to find emergency or out-of-hours treatment.

-GPs should not be contacted for dental care.
+GPs shouldn’t be contacted for dental care.
 People should attend A&E if they have severe pain, heavy bleeding, injuries to the face, mouth or teeth.
-NHS 111 can advise people on whether or not to attend A&E if they aren’t sure.
+NHS 111 can advise people on whether to attend A&E if they aren’t sure.

 NHS dental charges

-Patients are required to pay a contribution towards the cost of their NHS dental treatment.
-Dental charges range from £23.80 for emergency treatment to £282.80 for a ‘Band 3’ course of treatment.
-A breakdown of which treatments fall into each price band is available on the NHS webpage Understanding NHS dental charges.
+Patients must pay a contribution towards the cost of their NHS dental treatment.
+Dental charges range from £25.80 for urgent treatment to £306.80 for a ‘Band 3’ course of treatment.
+A breakdown of which treatments fall into each price band is on the NHS webpage Understanding NHS dental charges.

 Making a complaint